Apptainer/Singularity instances

 Now, let’s prepare a basic web server using Python http.server.

-Create a definition file, saved as basicServer.def
+Create a definition file, saved as basicServer.def, which contains:

 Bootstrap: docker